google-marketing-solutions/margin-protection/ts/README.md

-# Launch Monitor - Enterprise
+# Launch Monitor - TypeScript

 This is the home to TypeScript-built code in Launch Monitor.